Digital Marketing Statistics from 2015 & Trends for 2016 – part 1

 “A typical blog post is almost 900 words – 10% longer than in 2014.”

 Apparently, long form content is starting to become more popular due to the large amount of information and details shared.
 It’s a good strategy to use it especially when you want to share it with a bigger audience in order to help them reach their goals or overcome challenges.
-A study conducted by serpIQ, has concluded that long form content ranks higher in Google search results than short form content.
+An infographic by Capsicum Media Works shows that long form content ranks higher in Google search results than short form content.

 Their recommendation is to focus on publishing SEO optimized articles containing approximately 1,500 words: